 So we see that the baseline performance error rate is 60.98%.
-39.02
+So the accuracy is 39.02%

 Classification performance (accuracy percentage) vs. dimensionality of feature on training data

 Scatter plot in feature space for the 2-dimensional case, showing decision boundaries, training data, and testing data